 We use apps to read books, to communicate with other people, to count our steps during the day, and for who knows what else.

-Many businesses turned to the help of various software for booking and payroll, such as Amelia, an appointment booking system, in order to facilitate the process of client onboarding and management.
+Many businesses turned to the help of various software for booking and payroll, such as Amelia, a WordPress booking plugin, in order to facilitate the process of client onboarding and management.

 With the evolution of this branch of technology, it is only logical that dentists have decided to take advantage of them too.